How to Grow an Online Business when You’re Single

 It’s not enough to have the tools, you need the RIGHT information, and encouraging mental/emotional support.

-If you’re not currently sharing a domicile with someone whose farts you’ve met against your will at 1:34am then it’s pretty massive to take the business risk solo because you’ll only one source of income (so going full time becomes 3x as risky).I'm a firm believer that everyone should make their own money because a relationship is not a… Click To Tweet
+If you’re not currently sharing a domicile with someone whose farts you’ve met against your will at 1:34am then it’s pretty massive to take the business risk solo because you’ll only one source of income (so going full time becomes 3x as risky).I'm a firm believer that everyone should make their own money because a relationship is not a valid income stream.
+Click To Tweet

 There are MAJOR advantages to doing it solo: